 The Manhattan Project: Resources is a joint collaboration between the Department of Energy’s Office of Classification and Office of History and Heritage Resources.
 This effort is designed to disseminate information and documentation on the Manhattan Project to a broad audience including scholars, students, and the general public.
 The Manhattan Project: Resources consists of two parts:

-- Manhattan District History
+available form.
+The Manhattan District History contains

 The Office of Classification and the Office of History and Heritage Resources, in collaboration with the Department’s Office of Scientific and Technical Information, have made the full-text of the entire thirty-six volume Manhattan District History available on this website.
 Some of the volumes were unclassified.
 Some have been declassified in full.
 Other volumes have been declassified with redactions, i.e., still classified terms, phrases, sentences, and paragraphs are removed and the remaining unclassified parts made available to the public.
 All the volumes have been posted.